When sharing data, it is important to consider how you will make your data available. The two main options for making your data available are to:

 Agencies should consider appropriate strategies to mitigate risks, such as using separate servers or networks for data exposed through APIs.

-APIs may create uptime and availability expectations and dependencies with your users
+APIs may create uptime and availability expectations with your users

 When making data available via APIs, make sure you inform your users if there are ever up time issues.